SebastianTroy/Evolving-Plants/README.md

 If it doesn't run when you double click on it, first try installing the latest version of java, if you are still having problems you can [download the windows launcher here](https://github.com/SebastianTroy/Evolving-Plants-2.0/raw/master/Evolving%20Plants%202.0/run.bat) and run that from from the same directory as the .jar.
 If you are on linux you can run it directly from the command line using java -jar "Evolving Plants 2.0.jar".
+In linux you'll likely have to right click on the file and tag it as executable before you can run it.
+Enjoy!

 How do I compile the program?
 -----------------------------